MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-lists.md

 ---
-title: "Add a webpage to render a list of records on a portal | MicrosoftDocs"
+title: About lists
-description: "Instructions to add and configure lists to render a list of records on a portal."
+description: Learn how to add and configure lists to render a list of records on a portal.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual